 The remixes we caught

 Here are the nameable remix tracks we recorded — each declaring a (redacted) source of its own.
-With the gaps closed, this list is now fixed:
+This list is nearly fixed: it can only lengthen through the one live gap still open above.

 - covered from